A call came from outside of his tent. It was Oreius, the centaur.

 “Is it now?”
 Aslan sniffed again.
-“It smells it bit harsher than I recall, than the selection for which I thirst.
+“It smells a bit harsher than I recall, more so than the selection for which I thirst.
 Are you sure?”

 “Um,” Tumnus breathed but was interrupted.

 “Its scent is that of rich sweets amidst a bed of Narnian roses.”
 He sipped, savored, and then swallowed.
 “I taste a rum cask vintage.
-Perhaps you wandered into the dwarves’ whisky hold and it was too dark to locate my request?”
+Perhaps you wandered into the dwarves’ whisky hold.
+Was it too dimly lit to locate my request?”